 The persons named in the proxy are directors and officers of the Company and are proxyholders nominated by management.
 A shareholder has the right to appoint a person other than the nominees of management named in the enclosed instrument of proxy to represent the shareholder at the Meeting.
-To exercise this right, a shareholder must insert the name of its nominee in the blank space provided.
-A person appointed as a proxyholder need not be a shareholder of the Company.

-A registered shareholder may revoke a proxy by:
+To exercise this right, a shareholder must insert the name of A registered shareholder may revoke a proxy by: